naztronaut/RaspberryPi-control-led-strip/README.md

 2. led - this directory contains the Flask app that will act as our back end app

 # Tutorial
+This is currently in progress And it is a newer version of the following repo: https://github.com/naztronaut/RaspberryPi-browser-led-control
 A full video tutorial can be found on YouTube at https://www.youtube.com/watch?v=c6FOpPXbLjs
 <a href="https://www.youtube.com/watch?v=c6FOpPXbLjs" target="_blank"><img src="https://www.easyprogramming.net/img/ledBrowserControl.png" width="700px" alt="Control an LED from a browser"></a>